Margot von Renesse

 Margot von Renesse (born 5 February 1940 in Berlin; died 17 June 2022) was a German politician.

 Life

 Renesse studied German law at University of Münster.
-Since 1969 Renesse became member of German political party SPD.
+Since 1969 Renesse became a member of German political party SPD.
 Since 1972 she worked as judge in Bochum.
 From 1990 to 2002 Renesse was a member of German Bundestag.

 She was married and had four children.
-One of her sons Jan-Robert von Renesse became judge.
+One of her sons Jan-Robert von Renesse became a judge.
 She died in June 2022.